CSBiology/BioFSharp/.github/CONTRIBUTING.md

 ### Bug reports

-This section guides you through submitting a bug report for Atom.
+This section guides you through submitting a bug report for our repositories.
 Following these guidelines helps maintainers and the community understand your report, reproduce the behavior, and find related reports.

 Before creating bug reports, please check [this list](#before-submitting-a-bug-report) as you might find out that you don't need to create one.
 When you are creating a bug report, please [include as many details as possible](#how-do-i-submit-a-good-bug-report).
 Fill out [the required template](ISSUE_TEMPLATE/bug_report.md), the information it asks for helps us resolve issues faster.